 The purpose of the legislation was to create a statutory officer with powers and functions to advocate at a systemic level to improve the wellbeing of children and young people in South Australia.

 The work of the Commissioner for Children and Young People is guided by the United Nations Convention on the Rights of the Child; the core treaty which sets out the civil, political, economic, social and cultural rights of children.

-The Commissioner promotes and advocates for the rights, interests and wellbeing of all children and young people in South Australia, as well as ensuring that, as a part of the Commonwealth, South Australia enacts its international obligations.
+The Commissioner promotes and advocates for the rights, interests and well-being of all children and young people in South Australia, and ensures that, as a part of the Commonwealth, South Australia enacts its international obligations.